In a perfect world, a mom and a stepmom would get a long.

 4. ALWAYS BE THE BIGGER PERSON

-Even if this woman has become a toxic part of your life, keep all interactions with her respectful and business like.
+Even if this woman has become a very toxic part of your life, keep all interactions with her respectful and business like.

 Not to mention, you're better than that crap!